 Inorganic arsenic has been recognized as a human poison since ancient times.
 It’s the type most often used in pesticides and fertilizers.

-It’s also found in a variety of foods.
-Chickens are often fed arsenic-containing drugs to make them grow faster.
+It’s also found in a variety of foods — and some drinking water.
 But one of the most common food sources of inorganic arsenic is… you guessed it: rice.

 More on why so much arsenic is in rice and what this means for you a little later.